56quarters/avalonms/doc/development.rst

     source env/bin/activate

 Start the server with the path to your music collection as the sole argument.
+To stop the server hit ``CTRL-c`` or type ``killall avalonmsd`` in another console.

   ::

-    avalonms ~/Music
+    avalonmsd ~/Music

 You can find more detail documentation for running the server in the :doc:`usage` section.